 In addition, the way that we approach maintenance is changing, too.
 Gone are the days of manually checking each asset and its parts my hand.
 Instead, automated sensors perform condition monitoring even when no workers are present.
 With many new machines that have Internet of Things (IoT) compatibility, we have new, high-tech approaches in our maintenance routines to ensure machine uptime – but it’s all for nothing without a solid, well-organized team to support it all.

 Advanced machines come at a high cost, and even with IoT to support condition monitoring, a maintenance team that has the right approach to their work is the most powerful tool you have.
-It’s not enough to simply upgrade machines if you don’t have the maintenance plans to support them.
+It’s not enough to simply upgrade machines if you don’t have the maintenance plans and reliable building maintenance software to support them.
 In order to fully protect the investment of your machines, a plan for continuous improvement needs to be made that benefits both your assets and the people who maintain them.

 Having a plan for preventive maintenance (PM) is still a central part of asset management, but it’s just the first step toward a truly modern manufacturing plan.
 At Dude Solutions, we’ve adopted a five-step process for making sure that your organization is working at peak efficiency – or, as we like to call it, the APPEM framework:

 - Assess everything you currently have, from machines to software plus all the people and processes that connect them